-Default risk is the risk that borrowers will fail to make principal and interest payments on their mortgage loans.
-Subject to maintaining our qualification as a REIT and our exclusion from registration under the Investment Company Act, we may selectively attempt to mitigate our default risk by, among other things, opportunistically entering into credit default swaps and total return swaps.
-These instruments can reference various RMBS indices, corporate bond indices, or corporate entities, such as publicly traded REITs.
-We also rely on third-party mortgage servicers to mitigate our default risk, but such third-party mortgage servicers may have little or no economic incentive to mitigate loan default rates.
+Default risk is the risk that borrowers will fail to make principal and interest payments on a mortgage loan or other debt obligation.
+Subject to maintaining our qualification as a REIT and our exclusion from registration under the Investment Company Act, we may selectively attempt to mitigate our default risk by, among other things, opportunistically entering into credit default swaps.
+These instruments can reference various MBS indices, corporate bond indices, or corporate entities, such as publicly traded REITs.
+We also rely on third-party servicers to mitigate our default risk, but such third-party servicers may have little or no economic incentive to mitigate loan default rates.